Giant Green Anemone (Anthopleura xanthogrammica)

 Tide Pool Tidbits:

-Similar to the aggregating anemone, the giant green anemone has symbiotic algae living within its tissues.
-However, unlike the aggregating anemone, the giant green anemone makes its green color itself rather than deriving it from the symbiotic algae.
-The algae and anemone still have a valuable relationship nonetheless; the algae are protected from grazers, and the anemone gains nutrients that result from the algae photosynthesizing.
+Similar to the aggregating anemone, the giant green anemone has symbiotic dinoflagellates and algae living within its tissues.
+However, unlike the aggregating anemone, the giant green anemone makes its green color itself along with the added color from the symbiotic algae, giving it the much more vibrant green color.
+In this relationship, the symbionts are protected from grazers and the anemone gains nutrients that result from photosynthesis.

-On somewhat rare occasions, giant green anemones can be found eating much larger meals, such as different species of seabirds (typically their smaller young).
+On somewhat rare occasions, giant green anemones can be found eating much larger meals, such as different species of seabirds (typically their smaller young that have died and fallen into the water).